-- Emotional abuse
+- Emotional difficulties;

 All music therapists engage in regular clinical supervision and update their skills through continuing professional development and training.

-For more information please email: firstname.lastname@example.org
+For more information or a general enquiry please email: firstname.lastname@example.org